Better educated than any OECD country.

 In Ontario, you’ll save on some of your biggest business costs, money you can use for further investments, innovation and growth.

 The convergence of IT with traditional sectors, has drawn attention to Ontario’s talent advantage.
-Comparable high-quality talent found in top U.S. IT hubs is available here at a fraction of the cost, up to 24% less.
+Comparable high-quality talent found in top U.S. IT hubs is available here at a fraction of the cost.

 A stable and competitive business environment